 Leaf or needle arrangement, size, shape, and texture

-Needles in bundles of two, rigid and slightly curved needles.
+Needles arranged in bundles of two; stiff and slightly curved needles.

-Needles 1 to 3 inch long, bright green color with a serrated margin.
+Needles are 1 to 3 inches long, bright green color with a serrated margin.

 Needles persist for 5 years.